 Pupil counts for the historic years are derived from data collected via the School Census.

-All projections are inherently uncertain but the pandemic related effects on the 2021 and 2022 census may make the results of the pupil projections more so than usual.
-The new pupil projections have therefore had the methodologies by which historic figures are projected into the future reconsidered to try to take account of the census results.
-For example, the calculations for alternative provision schools now include a longer historic time frame to take greater account of the population prior to the recent drops in pupil numbers.
+All projections are inherently uncertain but the pandemic related effects and recent arrivals from specific countries may make the results of the pupil projections more so than usual.
+Each year, therefore, we assess the methodologies by which historic figures are projected into the future to try to allow for this.
+For example, in recent years some of the calculations for All Schools have been swapped from the last 3-years of actual data to 5-years, to even out any anomalies in the pandemic-affected school censuses of 2021 and 2022.

 Key drivers to change in the projections

 The school census data is measured against the ONS population figures to create participation rates (both overall and for the different school types) for each historic year.
-The participation rates from the most recent years are then used to calculate the pupil numbers going forward.
-Thus if the school census figures are inaccurate they have the potential to affect not only the year in question but the whole of the projection model.
+The participation rates from the last three to five years are then used to calculate the pupil numbers going forward.
+If the school census figures were inaccurate they would have the potential to affect not only the year in question but the whole of the projection model.

-After a decade of increases the total number of births in England dropped in 2013, remained stable for the next three years, then have dropped again.
-ONS’s short-term birth assumptions in their national population projections will have been reduced as a result of these changes.
+After a decade of increases the total number of births in England dropped in 2013, remained stable for the next three years, then dropped again.
+There was a relatively small increase in 2021 but indications are that this was a pandemic related effect as numbers have dropped again since.

 Alternative scenarios